-In most kinds of law practice, attorneys receive compensation for the legal services they provide.
+Attorneys typically receive compensation for the legal services they provide.
 Law firms are businesses after all.
-But after a car accident, slip and fall, or other incident that causes you harm, you could find yourself in need of legal representation, and without the money to pay for an experienced personal injury lawyer.
-The "contingency fee" arrangement between attorney and client exists for exactly this reason.
-But how exactly do these agreements work?
-Read on for the details.
+But after a car accident, slip and fall, or other incident that could lead to a personal injury claim, you could find yourself in need of legal representation, and without the money to pay for an experienced lawyer.

-A contingency fee is a type of payment to your attorney that only occurs when you receive some kind of monetary recovery in your case -- your personal injury case settles or you win your case at trial.
+A contingency fee is a type of payment to your attorney that only occurs when you receive some kind of monetary recovery in your case—your personal injury case settles or you win your case at trial.
 To put it another way, with a contingency fee, payment for your attorney's services is "contingent upon" your receiving some amount of compensation.

 The more risky or complex a case is, the higher contingency fee percentage your attorney is likely to request.
 A riskier or more complicated case may require you to pay a higher percentage of the recovery, say 35% to 40%.
 On the other hand, a relatively straightforward case that's highly likely to end in recovery may result in a lower contingency fee percentage, perhaps 20% or 25%.